OBA rolls over Dewar, 46-0

-OBA's 20th win in a row was a special one.
-The 46-0, run rule win over Dewar Friday at Cashion will send the Trojans the to Class B semifinals.
+OBA’s 20th win in a row was a special one.
+The 46-0, run-rule win over Dewar Friday at Cashion sends the Trojans to the Class B semifinals.

 Most of the work for OBA was done on the ground after dominating time of possession in the first quarter, allowing just eight plays for Dewar.